What is Section 504?

 The 2024 Updates to Section 504

-The 2024 updates are what Texas v.
-Kennedy claims to take issue with, when in reality the Attorneys General, and now Secretary Kennedy, are asking for the whole law to be struck down.
+The 2024 updates are what the six states involved in Texas v.
+Kennedy are claiming to take issue with, but this case would have broader implications for disability rights.
 To learn more about the case, or the 2024 updates, visit our Texas v.
 Kennedy page.

 This article was written in plain language.
 Plain language is a writing style that makes information more accessible to more people, including some people with intellectual or cognitive disabilities.